 Madeline J. Iseli

 In her capacity as Vice President for Advancement, Madeline oversees the Sinclair Foundation and its Board of Trustees.
-Sinclair's Grants, Donor Relations, Stewardship and Alumni Affairs also fall under her leadership.
+Sinclair's Grants, Donor Relations, Stewardship and Alumni Connections also fall under her leadership.

 Madeline’s career has been built on public service, including almost five years working in the district office for Congressman Tony P. Hall where she served as district director.
 Madeline then became the executive director of a Dayton-based non-profit organization that worked to pass federal legislation which created the Dayton Aviation Heritage National Historical Park and also celebrated the centennial of powered flight in 2003.
 Madeline began at Sinclair in 2003 as government relations director, then served as the president’s chief of staff before being named vice president for advancement in 2011.